mikecokina/elisa/README.rst

   :align: center

-Lets apply some fitting algorithm to demonstrate software capabilities.
+Lets apply some fitting algorithm to demonstrate the software capabilities.
 Fitting modules are stored in module path ``elisa.analytics.binary.least_squares`` and ``elisa.analytics.binary.mcmc``.
 It is up on the user what methods choose to use.
 In both cases, there is prepared instances for fitting, called ``binary_detached`` and ``binary_overcontact``.
-Difference is that ``binary_overcontact`` fitting module keeps surface potential of both binary components constrained to same value.
+Difference is that ``binary_overcontact`` fitting module keeps surface potential of both binary components constrained to the same value.

-First, we elaborate algorithms based on `non-linear least squares` method.
-Binary system which can generate light curve shown above is with no doubt detached system, so it makes sence to use module ``binary_detached``.
+First, we describe the algorithm based on `non-linear least squares` method.
+Binary system which can generate light curve shown above is with high probability the detached system, therefore we will use module ``binary_detached``.

-:warning: Non-linear least squares method used in such complex problem as fitting of eclipsing binaries stars
+:warning: Non-linear least squares method used in such complex problem with many free parameters such as fitting light
-          light curves definitely is, might be insuficient in case of initial parametres which are too far from real values and also too broad fitting boundaries.
+          curves of eclipsing binaries, might be insuficient in case of initial parametres being too far from real values and also too broad fitting boundaries.

 Following minimalistic python snippet will show you, how to use ``binary_detached`` fitting module.
-Parameters of system are same as in case of radial velocities fiting demonstration.
-It is most likely sequence of steps from real life.
+System parameter definitions are the same as in case of radial velocities fiting.
+Following guide is appropriate sequence of steps for solving the binary system with available radial and photometric data.

 First, you should solve radial velocities if available and fix parametres in light curve fitting.
 Since we were able to obtain some basic information about our system, we should fix or efficiently truncate boundaries for following parameters::